ilyadev750/my_notepad/README.md

 ## Key features:

-- registration and authentication system
+- user registration and authentication are implemented
-- user can make notes anonymously
-- ability to restore and change password
+- Yandex mail server sends the user a letter to reset and change the password
-- Yandex SMTP-server forwards email messages
-- CRUD operations with notes
+- operations for sending letters, creating and changing notes are implemented through the Celery library, which allows to process a large number of requests
+- data about notes and templates are cached in Redis, which reduces the load on the PostgreSQL database and greatly speeds up the transfer of data to the user
-- custom text editor with next features: changing fonts and sizes, adding images, changing text color and alignment, adding special characters, printing a note, etc.
+- implemented a text editor with functionality for changing text parameters, downloading and printing notes in PDF format

-## It's planned to add:

-- PostgreSQL database
-- Redis for caching
-- Celery task manager
-- Docker containers
+- the entire project is deployed in Docker containers using Docker Compose

+## In future:

+- write tests for the project
+- deploy the project on the remote server